Dave Parry: European venues

-Through his work at major UK clubs such as Fabric (club), Ministry of Sound, and more recently matter as well as India's first superclub, Elevate in New Delhi, he has made a career from bringing nightclubbing into the realms of a full-blown sensory experience.
+His work at major UK clubs such as Fabric (club), Ministry of Sound, India's first superclub, and Elevate in New Delhi has provided many nightclubs.

 At fabric, Dave Parry worked closely with owner Keith Reilly to ensure that the club could offer visitors something they'd never experienced before.
 The most notable developments Dave introduced were the first body kinetic dance floor (which became an infamous feature of the venue) as well as a timax 3d sound system.
 The club was since voted the best club in the world for 9 years running.

 At matter, Dave worked alongside Dave Green, owner of Pixel Addicts, where together they brought pixel mapping (tiling and texture mapping of images) to the venue. matter also boasted a 75,000W BodyKinetic dancefloor from Djenerate, a huge Martin Audio and Void Acoustics sound system, and master control via an Avolites desk.
 The matter was described by "night" magazine as the world's most advanced nightclub.

 Dave also pioneered the sound and lighting system at Wagg Club in Paris, which is restaurateur Terence Conran's first club, found under his Paris-based restaurant Alcazar.

 Current projects

-His skills in sound and lighting design have taken him to India, where he has set up Most Technical India.
+In India, he set up Most Technical India.
 Dave pioneered lighting and sound design at Elevate in New Delhi, India's first super club.
 A few years later Shroom, Agni, and Kitty Su followed.
 In December 2011, Dave worked alongside Blacksheep Design on Liverpool's newest club: The Playground featured in the E4 reality series 'Desperate Scousewife'.
-In the past few years, Dave's work has also seen him building clubs in Moscow, Thailand, and most recently China where Most Technical has built 3 of the top 5 best dance clubs.
+In the past few years, Dave's work has also seen him building clubs in Moscow, Thailand, and China where Most Technical has built 3 of the top 5 best dance clubs.

 Personal life

-Dave Parry lives with his French wife in Dorset and spends his time skateboarding when not traveling across the world.
-He has a passion for electric bikes and skateboards and spent much time designing & making his own electric chopper bicycle that he loves taking down the beach.
+Dave Parry lives with his French wife in Dorset.